datagram-db/LeSSI-python/README.md

 ## What is LeSSI?

 It is a pun from "I read (past)", "(to be) boiled", and how Lassie (dog) is pronounced, all in Italian.
-In other words, this is the main Python component for the overall [LaSSI project](https://github.com/datagram-db/LaSSI-pipeline): please refer to this repository for the entire ecosystem, which is the main contact point for the following paper: [TBA].
+In other words, this is the main Python component for the overall [LaSSI project](https://github.com/datagram-db/LaSSI-pipeline): please refer to this repository for the entire ecosystem, which is the main contact point for the following paper:

+> OR.
+Fox, **G. Bergami**, G. Morgan.
+"LaSSI: Logical, Structural, and Semantic text Interpretation".
+[IDEAS 2024](https://conferences.sigappfr.org/ideas2024/program/#session_3)